ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-7-1.md

-Chapter: Metrics and Key Performance Indicators (KPIs) for the Power of Patience
+Metrics and Key Performance Indicators (KPIs) for the Power of Patience
 ================================================================================

 In this chapter, we will explore the importance of defining metrics and Key Performance Indicators (KPIs) to measure and track the impact of patience within the context of the book "The Power of Patience: How Lifelong Learning Fosters Perseverance."
 We will delve into various metrics and KPIs that can be used to assess the development and application of patience in different aspects of life.